Stable L\'evy processes in a cone: Proof of Theorem

 Suppose, moreover, that $u(x_0)=v(x_0)$ for some $x_0\in\Gamma\cap B_{1/2}$.
 Then, there exists a constant $C_1=C_1(\Gamma,\alpha)$ (which does not depend on the choice of $u$ or $v$) such that,

 \end{lemma}

 It is worth noting immediately that $M$ is a regular harmonic function on $\Gamma\cap B_{1}$ according to the above definition.
-Indeed, from \eqref{MCOM}, the Optional Sampling Theorem and dominated converge (e.g. Theorem A in Blumenthal et al. \cite{BGR} tells us that $\mathbb{E}_x[|X_{\tau^\ominus_1}|^\beta]<\infty$, we know that
+Indeed, from \eqref{MCOM}, the Optional Sampling Theorem and dominated convergence, using e.g. Theorem A in Blumenthal et al. \cite{BGR} which ensures $\mathbb{E}_x[|X_{\tau^\ominus_1}|^\beta]<\infty$, we know that

 As $M$ can only be defined up to a multiplicative constant, without loss of generality, we henceforth assume there is a $x_0\in\Gamma\cap B_{1/2}$, such that $M(x_0)=1$.

 \begin{corollary} Let $x_0$ be as above.
 For each $f\geq 0$ on $\mathbb{R}^d$ such that